 Each sale and purchase is different so please call us to get a free estimate tailored to your personal circumstances.
 These fees are only guidelines and very many factors can mean your estimated fee will vary.
-We treat all our clients as individuals to give best advice so please do ring 01782 339 200 and ask for conveyancing.
+We treat all our clients as individuals to give best advice so please call or WhatsApp 033 33 582 582 and ask for conveyancing.

 Click on the tabs to read more…

 Our estimated fees cover all the work required for you to buy your new home including registering your names at HM Land Registry; registering any mortgage; dealing with the completion of your Inland Revenue Tax Return and paying your Stamp Duty Land Tax (Stamp Duty) if any (for England), Land Transaction Tax (Land Tax) if you buy in Wales.

 The solicitor’s total charge is made up of the three things, the conveyancers fee which is money which the solicitor’s firm is paid for doing the work, VAT on this fee, which is fixed by the government at 20% at present and a list of payments called disbursements.
 This is money which you give to us but which we pay out to buy information or for registration.
 Disbursements include payments to Local Authority, to the Land Registry, your Stamp Duty (if any).
 Many firms pay referral fees to Estate Agents or others to get their work.
 We do not need to do this because work is referred to us without us paying fees and clients come back to us and recommend us to their friends and family.
 At the end of every file, we ask our clients for feedback on our services and in nearly every single case we are told that our services have been excellent.
 Set out below are details of how the total charge adds up: –

 Estimate of fees:

 Our Fee (excluding VAT)

 Each area of the country is different, so we tailor the searches and enquiries we raise accordingly.
 The money we pay out on your behalf to buy the information is set out below.
 This example is for a normal residential purchase in Stoke on Trent: –